 Budget Reductions This represents the removal of a staffing budget for part of a vacant post.

-To fund enhancements of current ICT systems and the rationalisation of systems to achieve savings.
+One off costs Funded from Department Reserves To fund enhancements of current ICT systems and the rationalisation of systems to achieve savings.

 2014/2015 BUDGET - SERVICE UNIT: COUNCIL TAX & HOUSING BENEFITS